HMD Global: Context

-Return to Nokia
+Formation of HMD and launch

 The CEO of Nokia, Rajeev Suri, said in June 2015 that the Nokia brand would return to smartphones.
 Earlier that year Nokia Technologies released the N1 tablet running Android.
 Under the terms of the acquisition agreement with Microsoft, Nokia could not sell Nokia-branded phones until 31 December 2015.
 Suri said in February 2016 that he wanted the company to be in a position where it co-designs with another manufacturer, but keeps "appropriate control measures".

 HMD Global Oy was originally incorporated in Helsinki on 9 November 2015.

 On 18 May 2016, Microsoft Mobile announced the sale of its feature phone business to HMD Global and FIH Mobile.
 The sale included design rights, and its rights to use Nokia brand on all types of mobile phones and tablets worldwide until 2024, except in Japan, where Nokia-branded mobile phones have not been sold since 2008.
 HMD also signed a licensing agreement with Nokia Corporation which included giving it use of cellular standard essential patent licenses.
 Nokia has said this move is "uniting one of the world's iconic mobile brands with the leading mobile operating system".
-Some factories of Microsoft Mobile, including one located in Vietnam, had been sold to FIH Mobile, a subsidiary of Taiwan-based Foxconn, the world's largest electronics manufacturer.
+Some factories of Microsoft Mobile, including one located in Vietnam, had been sold to Foxconn, the world's largest electronics manufacturer.

 It was agreed that HMD products would be manufactured in the FIH/Foxconn factories.
 The total sale to both HMD Global and FIH Mobile amounted to US$350 million.
 HMD have decided to spend US$500 million in supporting the marketing of the new products over the next three years.
 In addition the company is backed by a Luxembourg-based private equity fund called Smart Connect LP, run by Jean-François Baril, who was senior vice president of Nokia from 1999 to 2012.

 On 1 December 2016, the Nokia website showed mobile devices for sale for the first time since 2014.
 Their first devices, Nokia 150 and 150 Dual SIM feature phones, was announced on 13 December 2016, while their first Android smartphone, Nokia 6, was announced on 8 January 2017.
 At Mobile World Congress in February 2017, HMD announced the relaunch of the iconic Nokia 3310, along with two new Android devices named Nokia 3 and Nokia 5.
 The first Nokia branded Android smartphone, Nokia 6 was released in China and a few other Asian markets starting January, while Western releases commenced in June starting with Finland, with a full worldwide release of all three Android devices by August 2017.

+HMD used a marketing strategy advertising Nokia phones as "pure, secure and up to date" (referring to a stock Android interface and its commitment to fast updates) as well as brand trust and nostalgia.

+HMD is headquartered in Espoo, Finland, and is largely run by former Nokia executives.
+The first CEO was Arto Nummela, a Nokia veteran of 17 years, until July 2017, when company president Florian Seiche took over as CEO.